 - Change the Default input language bar at the top of the window to display English (New Zealand) - Māori.

-- Click on the Language setting.
+- Click on the Time & Language setting, then click Language.

 - The language should be set to English (New Zealand); use Add a Language to change this if necessary.